In Short

 - ask you if they can change the contract.

-The first scenario frequently occurs for any changes to terms and conditions in online businesses.
+The first scenario frequently occurs when there are changes to terms and conditions in online businesses.

-However, the situation is quite different if the other party wants to change the meaning or performance of an important term in the contract.
+However, the situation is quite different if the other party wants to change the meaning or performance of an essential term in the contract.

-You should consider including an ‘amendment clause’ in your original contract to manage any proposed changes raised by the other party.
+You should consider including an ‘amendment clause’ in your original contract to manage any proposed changes the other party raises.

-Your amendment clause can help outline a clear process for you or the other party to change the contract.
+Your amendment clause can help outline a transparent process for you or the other party to change the contract.

 Key Takeaways